Near Cheat Bridge in Randolph County, West Virginia — The American South (Appalachia)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Asa Gray / Buffalo-Indian Trail (a few steps from this marker); Shavers Fork (approx. 0.4 miles away); Cabin Remains (approx. 0.9 miles away); Astride the Road from Nowhere (approx. 0.9 miles away); Guarding the Turnpike (approx. 0.9 miles away); Cheat Summit Fort (approx. one mile away); Behind the Parapet (approx. one mile away); Cheat Mountain (approx. 1.4 miles away).
 Touch for a list and map of all markers in Cheat Bridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 21, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 572 times since then and 35 times this year.
+It was originally submitted on August 21, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 641 times since then and 22 times this year.
 Photos: 1, 2. submitted on August 21, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.